springfall2008/batpred/docs/install.md

 - Install the AppDaemon add-on [https://github.com/hassio-addons/addon-appdaemon](https://github.com/hassio-addons/addon-appdaemon)
 - You will need to edit the *appdaemon.yaml* configuration file for AppDaemon
 - Find the appdaemon.yaml file in the directory /addon_configs/a0d7b954_appdaemon: ![image](https://github.com/springfall2008/batpred/assets/48591903/bf8bf9cf-75b1-4a8d-a1c5-fbb7b3b17521)
-    - If you are using the File Editor to edit appdaemon.yaml, you will need to turn off **enforce base path** to enable you to access files in the appdaemon directory:<br>
+    - If you are using the File Editor to edit appdaemon.yaml, you will need to turn off **Enforce Basepath** to enable you to access files in the appdaemon directory
+    (from the File Editor add-on page, click on the 'Configuration' tab to change this setting):<BR>
     ![image](https://github.com/springfall2008/batpred/assets/48591903/298c7a19-3be9-43d6-9f1b-b46467701ca7)
 - Add to the appdaemon.yaml configuration file:
   - A section **app_dir** which should point to /homeassistant/appdaemon/apps